NGEET/fates-users-guide/docs/source/index.rst

 Technical Documentation
 -----------------------

-The :doc:`fates-doc:fates_tech_note` detailing the scientific underpinning of the model is hosted as a Read The Docs :doc:`rtd:subprojects` within this User's Guide.
+The :doc:`fates-doc:index` detailing the scientific underpinning of the model is hosted as a Read The Docs :doc:`rtd:subprojects` within this User's Guide.
 As a subproject both the guide and the techincal documentation are searchable through the index in this User's Guide.

 Getting Help
 ------------